veloblank/js-basics-functions-readme-v-000/README.md

 ## Explain How To _Call_ a Function

 To execute a function you add `()` after its name.
-To execute the abstraction we just defined in JavaScript you run: `exerciseByronThePoodle()`.
+To execute the function we just defined in JavaScript, you run: `exerciseByronThePoodle()`.
 When we ran `document.querySelector()`, we were _calling_ a function. `Math.floor()` is another function.
 That `()` is also known as the _invocation operator_ because it tells JavaScript to...invoke the function.

-> **LEARNING TIP**: Feel free to define a small function in the JavaScript
+> **LEARNING TIP**: Try defining a small function in the JavaScript console to
-> console to test this out.
+> test this out.
 You can copy the syntax provided above.

-A _function_ must be _declared_ before it can be _called_.
-Saying `exerciseByronThePoodle()` before the function has been written stumps JavaScript.
+A _function_ must be _declared_ before it can be called.
+Calling `exerciseByronThePoodle()` before the function has been declared causes an error for JavaScript.

 ## Define "Generalization"

-Looking at our abstraction, `exerciseByronThePoodle()`, it's well, pretty concrete, the opposite of abstract.
+Looking at our abstraction, `exerciseByronThePoodle()`, pretty concrete, the opposite of abstract.
 It's concrete because it only works for Byron the Poodle.
 Our function would be more _abstract_ if it were written for _all dogs_ and it just-so-happened that Byron the Poodle was one of the eligible things to undergo the function's processes.
 The process of moving from _concrete_ to _abstract_ is called "generalization."

 ## Demonstrate "Generalization" By Using _Parameters_ And _Arguments_